-Peeling is an outpatient process that consists of applying chemicals (glycolic acid, salicylic acid, mandelic acid, phenol, trichloroacetic acid) to remove skin imperfections: the pores are closed and blemishes and wrinkles removed, giving the skin a really rejuvenated appearance.
-There are three levels of application according to the needs of each case: surface peeling, medium peeling and deep peeling.
+Peeling is an outpatient procedure that consists of applying chemicals (glycolic acid, salicylic acid, mandelic acid, phenol, trichloroacetic acid) to remove skin imperfections: to close the pores and remove blemishes and wrinkles, giving the skin a really rejuvenated appearance.
+There are three levels of application according to the needs of each patient: surface peeling, medium peeling and deep peeling.

-This treatment renews the layers of the skin, reducing fine lines and improving the appearance of clogged and dilated pores.
-In addition, it reduces the secretion of fat, leaving skin smooth and luminous and with no glare.
+This treatment renews the layers of the skin, reducing small wrinkles and improving the aspect of clogged and dilated pores.
+In addition, it reduces the secretion of fat, leaving skin smooth and luminous and with no fatty glare.

-The improvement in the skin is noticeable within a variable period of between 1 and 2 days after milder peels, and more than a week later for deeper peels.
+The improvement in the skin is noticeable within 1 – 2 days after milder peeling, and more than a week later for deeper peeling.

-Issue prior warnings on the use of creams that contain acids (glycolic or retinoic) and on prior peeling procedures and implants.
+Inform the Doctor about the prior use of creams that contain acids (glycolic or retinoic) and on prior peeling procedures and implants.

-If the patient has suffered with herpes in the last two weeks or has recurring herpes they must inform the doctor, since peeling can cause this condition to flare up.
+If the patient has had herpes in the last two weeks or has recurring herpes they must inform the doctor, since peeling can cause this condition to flare up.

-Inform the pharmacists what drugs you are taking and any diseases with which you present.
+Inform the doctor about medicines you are taking and any diseases you have.

 It is recommended that patients avoid cleaning their skin, using abrasive sponges and waxing in the week prior to the peeling procedure.

-No anesthetic is required for superficial peels, and sedations is sued only for deep peeling procedures.
+No anesthetic is required for superficial peels, and sedations is used only for deep peeling procedures.
 Once the peeling procedure has been completed, the patient can go home.

 Click on the buttons to see the before-and-after comparison.